Ufenau

-Ufenau (/de/) is an island located, with the neighbouring island of Lützelau, in Lake Zürich in Switzerland between Freienbach (0.9 km away) and Rapperswil (2.5 km away).
+Ufenau (/de/) is an island located, with the neighbouring island of Lützelau, in Lake Zurich in Switzerland between Freienbach (0.9 km away) and Rapperswil (2.5 km away).
 Highlights on Ufenau include St. Peter & Paul church, St. Martin's chapel, and Ufenau's idyllic landscape in the Frauenwinkel protected area.

 Geography

-Ufenau lies in Höfe district in the Canton of Schwyz.
+Ufenau lies in Höfe district in the canton of Schwyz.
 The island measures 112645 m2 in all, 470 m from east to west and 220 m from north to south.
 The highest point of the island is 423 m above sea level or 17 m above lake level on 406 m.
 Swimming, camping and other leisure activities are forbidden, as it is a protected area.

 On occasion of the formation of the Alps, the fossilized sediments material of the body of water between the Ricken and Etzel chains unfolded.
 There arose the typical rock bands that form the Lindenhof hill in Rapperswil, or the islands of Ufnau, Lützelau and Heilighüsli.
 During the last Ice Age the island was under a thick layer of ice.
 Ufnau consists of two parallel rock ridges: the hard layers of conglomerate rock in the south and the northern sandstone ridge survived the sanding by the glacier.